 The locals love this beach so again, if you really want peaceful time to photograph at low light and beat the crowd, the ideal time to visit this beach would be early in the morning or on weekdays.

-Although it’s not allowed to go near the breeding ground of these species (as it is quite evident by the “do not disturb” signs posted everywhere), you can still take amazing photographs of these species from a far distance if you have a decent lens such as 200-400mm or just 400 mm.
+Although it’s not allowed to go near the breeding ground of these species (as it is quite evident by the “do not disturb” signs posted everywhere), you can still photograph these species from a far distance if you have a decent lens such as 200-400mm or just 400 mm.

 Sandy Hook (NJ)